From CA to Celebrity Makeup Artist. How Ojas Rajani dealt with homophobic reactions while building a successful career.

 It is not easy for them.

 Whether you are a man, a woman, or any other gender, as long as you are fantastic at your job it really should not matter.
-But the corporate world is a completely different ball game.
+But the corporate world is a different ball game.

 I have seen people getting treated so badly.
 Gays are not treated as badly in our country, as much as lesbians.

 To all my fellow friends out there, there is nothing wrong with you if you are gay, lesbian, or anything.
-And if the society says otherwise, maybe it is their problem.
+And if society says otherwise, maybe it is their problem.

 I have always done exactly what I wanted to do and have lived my life on my own terms.